yl3296/yl3296.github.io/_posts/2015-03-24-GraphCritique.md

 ```

 ###Some thoughts
 1. Bar chart is an excellent tool to see the maximum, minimum and make comparision.
 It still works when the number of classes is getting large.
-Just a little less cute.
+But a little less cute.
 2. Heatmap shows its priority with large number of classes.
-But not so good in comparison.
-3. Good tool to plot heatmap: ggplot, D3, Excel; Nice tool to present iteractive maps: leaflet, leafletR, ggmap.
+3. Nice tools for heatmap: ggplot; Nice tool to present iteractive maps: leaflet, leafletR, ggmap and rMaps.